Ask a Prepper

 14

 One of the risks most of us will face after the collapse will be an almost total lack of medications.
-Many of us will sicken and die over things that wouldn’t have even been considered serious before SHTF.
+Many of us will sicken and die over things that were not considered serious before SHTF.
 After having read this article you learn how to make Penicillin at home.
 You can either start to make you own penicillin or just use the information in case SHTF or TEOTWAWKI.

-Just to give you an idea about how precious will be to know how to make Penicillin, think of this: during the early penicillin era, the drug was so scarce and so highly valued that it became common to collect the urine from patients being treated, so that the penicillin in the urine could be isolated and reused for other patients.
+Just to give you an idea about how precious it will be to know how to make Penicillin, think of this: during the early penicillin era, the drug was so scarce and so highly valued that doctors did something unthinkable.
+They collected the urine from treated patients.
+Then, they isolated the penicillin in the urine to use on other patients.

 About Penicillin

-Penicillin is an antibiotic which fights bacteria, fungi or microbes in our body.
-Penicillin was the first antibiotic discovered (1933) – the word means against (anti) life (bio).
+Penicillin is an antibiotic that fights bacteria, fungi or microbes in our body.
+Penicillin was the first discovered antibiotic (1933).
+The term means against (anti) life (bio).

 Penicillin: C16H18N2O5S